Syllabus for HLS-498

 When you have successfully completed this course, you should be able to:

 You will need the following materials to do the work of the course.
-The required textbook is available from the College's textbook supplier, MBS Direct, at http://bookstore.mbsdirect.net/tesc.htm.
+The required textbook is available from the University's textbook supplier, MBS Direct, at http://bookstore.mbsdirect.net/tesu.htm.

 You will find documents created specifically for this course in the Course Documents area of the course Web site.